Imbaba: Etymology

 The origin of the name Imbaba is not certain.
 Some sources claim that it comes from the Amharic word for African fan palm (ዘምባባ) and that the area was called so by Ethiopian camel merchants and herders to describe the place where they met to do business.

-However, the fan palm doesn't grow in Egypt and older versions of the name that do not correspond to the Amharic word are attested – Nababa (نبابة) and Ambuba (امبوبه).
+However, the fan palm does not grow in Egypt and older versions of the name that do not correspond to the Amharic word are attested – Nababa (نبابة) and Ambuba (امبوبه).

 History

 For centuries Imbaba was the final destination for camels brought from as far as Sudan and the Horn of Africa, to be sold in the village's Friday market.
-The market still exists, but is no longer as important as it was up to the turn of the 20th Century due to increasing urbanisation.
+The market still exists, but is no longer as important as it was up to the turn of the 20th century due to increasing urbanisation.

 A map created by the General Authority for Physical Planning in 2012, shows details of areas within Imbaba which were unplanned, and that at the time, were considered unsafe.
 Imbaba is densely populated.

 Pigeon breeding is a favorite activity of some of the neighborhood residents with access to rooftops.